Cominuscule points and Schubert varieties: Introduction

+Torus-equivariant $K$-theory and Chow groups can be used to calculate Hilbert series and multiplicities for Schubert varieties in a cominuscule flag variety.
+The purpose of this paper is to extend these methods to calculate Hilbert series and multiplicities at certain other points of Schubert varieties, which we call cominuscule points.
+Our methods apply in the more general setting of generalized cominuscule points of varieties with torus actions.

+Hilbert series and multiplicity calculations on a cominuscule flag variety are possible because such a flag variety $X$ has an action of a torus $T$ with the following property.
+For any $T$-fixed point $x$ in $X$, there is an element $v$ in the Lie algebra of $T$ such that $\ga(v) = -1$ for any weight $\ga$ of $T$ on the $T$-representation $T_x X$.
+Note that the condition concerns the tangent space to the ambient variety $X$, not the Schubert variety.
+See \cite{GrKr:15} and \cite{Ike:16} for a discussion and references.

+The key observation of this paper is that these calculations can be carried out under a weaker tangent space condition, where the tangent space of the ambient flag variety $X$ is replaced by the tangent space of a slice to the Schubert variety.
+If there exists $v$ such that $\ga(v) = -1$ for all weights $\ga$ of the tangent space to the slice at $x$, we call the point $x$ a cominuscule point of the Schubert variety.
+If $X$ is a cominuscule flag variety, any torus-fixed point of a Schubert variety is a cominuscule point.
+However, our condition is more widely satisfied, and provides new examples where the calculation of Hilbert series and multiplicities is possible.

 There is an effective test for whether a point in a Schubert variety is cominuscule, in case $G$ is classical.
-The Zariski tangent spaces of the slices can be described in terms of the Zariski tangent spaces of the Schubert varieties, and for classical groups, these have been described combinatorially.
-Thus, one can determine if a $T$-fixed point in a Schubert variety is cominuscule.
-We use this to show that there are examples of cominuscule points in Schubert varieties which are essentially new, in the sense that the Schubert varieties are not inverse images of Schubert varieties in cominuscule flag varieties under a projection of flag varieties.
-Some examples are worked out in Section \ref{s.examples}, where the multiplicity at some cominuscule points is calculated.
+The reason is that the tangent spaces of the slices can be described in terms of the tangent spaces of the Schubert varieties, and for classical groups, these have been described combinatorially.
+Using this, we produce examples of cominuscule points in Schubert varieties which are essentially new, in the sense that the Schubert varieties are not inverse images of Schubert varieties in cominuscule flag varieties under a projection of flag varieties.

-This paper contains basic results about the combinatorics associated to cominuscule points.
-In a sequel \cite{GrKr:17} to this paper we explore computational and combinatorial aspects of cominuscule points.
+In a sequel \cite{GrKr:19} to this paper we further explore computational and combinatorial aspects of cominuscule points.
 In particular, in type $A$, we characterize these points and give combinatorial rules for their Hilbert series and multiplicities in terms of the pipe dreams of Fomin-Kirillov \cite{FoKi:96}, Bergeron-Billey \cite{BeBi:93}, and Knutson-Miller \cite{KnMi:05}.
 We also plan to explore generalizations of the excited Young diagrams of \cite{IkNa:09}, \cite{GrKr:15}, \cite{Kre:05}, and \cite{Kre:06} in this setting.